ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 `entity-domains` depend on.

 In a single property map, every property value of every entity depends on the same array of resources.
-Thus, if properties depend on different resources arrays would be provided, they MUST be split into different property maps.
+Thus, if properties depending on different resources arrays would be provided, they MUST be split into different property maps.

 <!--